 Quote wisely.
 Filling your essay with lengthy quotes in order to make it longer is always a temptation.
 However, long quotes suggest that you cannot think of what to say on your own, and must rely on others for assistance or authority.
 Use quotes to complement your work, not to define it.

 Do not plagiarize.
-Because the information on the Internet is protected by copyright laws, unless stated otherwise, you must always cite your sources.
+Misrepresenting someone else’s work as your own is always a bad idea, and when you get caught, the consequences will be severe.
 No matter if you’re using a quote as it is or paraphrasing it, always cite your sources.
-Remember, citing electronic sources is slightly different, so check out the pertinent standard citation manuals.
+Remember, citing electronic sources is slightly different from citing print sources, so check out the pertinent standard citation manuals.

-If you really want to write a convincing essay, you should go beyond “Sharon’s And Tracy’s Homepage,” “Steve Robins’ Blog,” and “teenstuffonline,” and enhance your Internet research with primary sources and with data from academic journals and print books.
+If you really want to write a convincing essay, you should go beyond “Sharon And Tracy’s Homepage,” “Steve Robins’ Blog,” and “teenstuffonline” and enhance your Internet research with primary sources and with data from academic journals and print books.